 - Metabolism Program.

 - Musculoskeletal Program.

 - Neurology Program.

-Alongside the research programs are four research themes:
+Alongside the research programs are three research themes:

 - Discovery Science.

 These research programs and themes are designed to bridge the gap between basic science and clinical application, providing a better understanding of the aging process.

 The central administrative office of the Robert and Arlene Kogod Center on Aging is in the Guggenheim Building on the Mayo Clinic campus in Rochester, Minnesota.
 A generous founding gift in 2002 allowed Mayo Clinic to establish the center, and our grand opening was Oct.
 29, 2008.